superfamousdog/superfamousdog.github.io/_posts/2026-01-11-no-longer-swe.md

 ---
 layout: post
-title: ""You Are No Longer A Software Engineer""
+title: "'You Are No Longer A Software Engineer'"
 date: 2026-01-11
 ---